0rps/aca_spec/README.md

 "click": false,
 // has conversion, <bool>
 "conversion": false,
-// total revenue for this round, <float>
+// total revenue for this round, <int>
-"revenue": 5.7
+"revenue": 5
 }
 ```